lsst-ts/ts_labview_tcp_json/src/README.md

 ```sh
 labview64 src/buildApp.vi
 ```

 ### TCP Server Conventions

 1. TCP Server will receive events and telemetry as TCP Packet, but to be more generic, we will define them as a "message" (msg) which can be an event or a telemetry.
 2. We will define a new type of received TCP Packet called "generic" (gen) that is different to command and message.
-3. When TCP Server receives a Packet, we will need to "read" it and when TCP Server sends a Packet to TCP Client, we will need to "write" it, so we will define differents actions:
+3. When TCP Server receives a Packet, we will need to "read" it and when TCP Server sends a Packet to TCP Client, we will need to "write" it, so we will define different words:

-- CmdRead / CmdWrite --> to read / write command packets
+- CmdRead / CmdWrite --> to read / write command packets.
-- MsgRead / MsgWrite --> to read / write message packets
+- MsgRead / MsgWrite --> to read / write message packets.
-- GenRead / GenWrite --> to read / write generic packets
+- GenRead / GenWrite --> to read / write generic packets.

 ### Start Component Simulator